Volunteer Day – Cave Road Invasive Workday

 Join Cave Roads Crazy Clipper Crew!

 Saturday, October 14, 2017

 From 10 am to mid-afternoon.
 Meet at the Appalachian Forest Museum (directions below)

 Free Lodging available at the Arc’s Volunteer Headquarters.
 Please inquire when you register.

 Cave Road is the epicenter of the Highlands Nature Sanctuary, with miles of hiking trails, overnight lodges and the Appalachian Forest Museum.
 It is also an epicenter for much of our invasive plant removal work.
-Invasive plants such as garlic mustard, bush honeysuckle and privet have become a problem for this preserve.
-During these two work days we will be working to remove these invasive plants along Cave Road.
+Invasive plants such as garlic mustard, bush honeysuckle, multiflora rose, autumn olive, and privet have become a problem for this preserve.
+Join us for autumn olive removal on Barrett’s Rim, the Arc’s newest land acquisition on Cave Road.